 Assuming you have a strict budget and you want to know how to get more bang for your buck when you travel in Switzerland, you’ve come to the right place.

 Here are my top tips to set a reasonable budget for your Switzerland trip and how to stretch your travel funds to the max!
+Whether it is for a 2-week trip, or you’ll have only 3 days in Switzerland, all money-saving tips are covered.

 Start planning your Switzerland budget trip early